JanBlahout/ableton-copy/README.md

 Button "More +" is working and is displaying new content after click.

 What is missing on site:
 Website is not responsive.
 Website is created only for big screens.
-No tablet or mobile support.
+No tablet or mobile support (yet).